luizbgomide/sovereign/rules.md

 ### Hidden Things

-When a Player suspects that there might be something hidden in a place, they specify how they would search for it, and this is resolved with the [Core Gameplay Loop](#core-gameplay-loop).
-For example, if they suspect that there are riches hidden under the mattress of a bed, they say that they're lifting the bed up to check.
+When a Player suspects something might be hidden in a location, they describe how they search for it, and this follows the [Core Gameplay Loop](#core-gameplay-loop).
+For instance, if they think riches are stashed under a mattress, they might say they’re lifting it up to check.

-Some hidden things are awkward to find this way.
-The old school staples of hidden doors made to look like seamless walls and traps hidden inside of locks are prime examples.
-In these cases, each Character within 10ft of the hidden thing gets a *secret* (the GM rolls for them) WIS/[Notice](#notice) check.
-A Player may request to actively search a 10x10ft area with additional secret WIS/[Notice](#notice) checks with a +2 bonus, each taking 1 [Turn](#turn).
+Some hidden objects are harder to detect through simple actions.
+Classic examples include secret doors disguised as seamless walls or traps hidden in locks.
+In such cases, each Character within 10 feet of the hidden item gets a *secret* WIS/[Notice](#notice) check (rolled by the GM).
+A Player may choose to actively search a 10x10ft area, triggering additional secret WIS/[Notice](#notice) checks with a +2 bonus, each search taking 1 [Turn](#turn).

 ### Doors

-Out of all the obstacles the party will face, doors will be *by far* the most common.
-Doors mark the beginning of most new areas, and so how to handle doors will come up *over and over*.
+Doors will be *by far* the most common obstacles the party faces.
+Doors often signal the beginning of new areas, making it important to understand how to handle them, as this scenario will occur *frequently*.

-Doors can be **locked**, in which case a character with [Thieves Tools](/equipment#thieves-tools) can try pick it, usually with a DEX/[Sneak](/rules#sneak) [check](#skill-checks).
-If they fail, they can not try again until they gain a level of experience.
+Doors can be **locked**, in which case a character with [Thieves Tools](/equipment#thieves-tools) can attempt to pick the lock, usually with a DEX/[Sneak](/rules#sneak) [check](#skill-checks).
+If they fail, they cannot try again until they gain a level of experience.

 Locked doors can be **battered down**.
-6 turns less STR and [Exert](#exert) for wooden doors, and triple that for metal-reinforced doors.
-Metal or stone doors can not be battered down with mundane means.
-Roll an extra [Wandering Encounter](#wandering-encounters) every [Turn](#turn).
+It takes 6 turns minus STR and [Exert](#exert) bonuses for wooden doors, and three times that for metal-reinforced doors.
+Metal or stone doors cannot be battered down with mundane means.
+Roll an extra [Wandering Encounter](#wandering-encounters) check for each [Turn](#turn) spent battering the door.

-Doors can be **stuck**, in which case a character can try to force them open in a [Round](#round) with a STR/[Exert](#exert) check.
-If they fail, it takes `1d3` [Turns](/rules#turn) to open the door.
+Doors can be **stuck**, in which case a character may attempt to force them open within a [Round](#round) using a STR/[Exert](#exert) check.
+On failure, it takes `1d3` [Turns](/rules#turn) to open the door.

-Doors can be **listened at** for a [Round](/rules#round) (but only once per [Turn](/rules#turn)), revealing noises as loud as talking without a roll.
-The presence of anything quieter with requires a WIS/[Notice](#notice) check.
+Doors can be **listened at** for a [Round](/rules#round) (but only once per [Turn](#turn)), revealing noises as loud as talking without a roll.
+Detecting quieter sounds requires a WIS/[Notice](#notice) check.

-To pass through a door, choose to make either a **hard** or **soft** entry.
-If not specififed, a soft entry is assumed.
+When passing through a door, choose either a **hard** or **soft** entry.
+If unspecified, a soft entry is assumed.

-In a <strong id="hard-entry">hard</strong> entry, the party arranges around the entrance, bashes it in, and charges the room in a planned pattern of entry.
-They trigger any traps over the threshold and appear [hostile](#fight) to any inhabitants, but are capable of [surprising](#encounters-and-surprise) anyone who might be watching the door.
+In a <strong id="hard-entry">hard</strong> entry, the party arranges around the entrance, bashes the door in, and charges into the room in a planned pattern.
+This triggers any traps over the threshold and makes them appear [hostile](#fight) to inhabitants but offers the chance to [surprise](#encounters-and-surprise) anyone watching the door.

-In a **soft** entry, the party arranges to defend and hold the door as a choke point, sufficiently far away from traps.
+In a **soft** entry, the party arranges to defend the door as a choke point, standing far enough away from traps.
 One Character quietly opens the door and observes.
-They have the opportunity to notice traps, do not appear hostile, but are incapable of surprising anyone who might be watching the door.
+This method provides an opportunity to notice traps and avoids appearing hostile, but they cannot surprise anyone watching the door.

 ## Encounters

-When the Party encounters a group of NPCs in a dungeon, either from a [Wandering Encounter](#wandering-encounters) or because the room contains NPCs, then:
+When the Party encounters a group of NPCs in a dungeon, either from a [Wandering Encounter](#wandering-encounters) or because the room contains NPCs, the following process occurs:

-1. The GM describes what the Characters see/hear/smell,etc.
+1. The GM describes what the Characters see, hear, smell, etc.
-2. The Players choose if they want to fight, talk, run, or wait.
+2. The Players decide whether to fight, talk, run, or wait.
-3. The GM rolls for (or chooses) the NPCs [reaction](#reaction-rolls).
-This frequently results in [parley](#parley) or in [combat](/combat).
+3. The GM rolls for (or chooses) the NPCs’ [reaction](#reaction-rolls), which often leads to [parley](#parley) or [combat](/combat).

 ### Encounters and Surprise

-Characters are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
-If they burst in on the denizens suddenly, however, the locals might be too stunned to act for a round.
+Characters stay alert enough while exploring to avoid surprise, except in the case of a set ambush.
+However, if they suddenly burst into a room, the denizens might be too stunned to act for a round.

-If the GM thinks this is possible, use an [opposed](#opposed-skill-checks) roll.
-Represent bursting into a room as [group](#group-checks) STR/[Exert](#exert) vs WIS/[Notice](#notice) check.
-Represent sneaking up on a group as group DEX/[Sneak](/rules#sneak) vs WIS/[Notice](#notice).
+If the GM deems this possible, use an [opposed](#opposed-skill-checks) roll.
+Bursting into a room is represented by a [group](#group-checks) STR/[Exert](#exert) vs. WIS/[Notice](#notice) check.
+Ambushing a group is represented by a group DEX/[Sneak](/rules#sneak) vs. WIS/[Notice](#notice).

 ### Wandering Encounters

-Every so many [Turns](/rules#turn), a GM should roll `1d6` to check for a Wandering Encounter.
-On a 1, the Characters will run into one during the [Turn](/rules#turn).
-The frequency of the check will depend on how alert and organized the site’s inhabitants are.
+Every so many [Turns](/rules#turn), the GM should roll `1d6` to check for a Wandering Encounter.
+On a result of 1, the Characters will run into one during that [Turn](/rules#turn).
+The frequency of this check depends on how alert and organized the site’s inhabitants are.

-The actual contents of the encounter are decided when the GM puts together the site.
-Not all encounters involve running into creatures.
-Some are mere events or situations that fit the site.
-In the same vein, not all encounters are necessarily hostile, either.
+The contents of the encounter are decided when the GM prepares the site.
+Not all encounters involve creatures—some may be events or situations fitting the environment.
+Similarly, not all encounters are necessarily hostile.
 [Reaction rolls](#reaction-rolls) should be made for all groups of creatures.

-A wandering encounter starts when one side is able to see the other side, based on the map and available light sources.
-Usually this is symmetric, but differences in vision, light, etc may make one side able to see the other without being seen themselves.
-In these cases, the side with advantage may be able to achieve [surprise](#encounters-and-surprise).
+A wandering encounter begins when one side sees the other, based on the map and available light sources.
+Usually, both sides notice each other at the same time, but differences in vision or light may allow one side to see the other without being noticed.
+In these cases, the side with the advantage may achieve [surprise](#encounters-and-surprise).

 #### When to Roll an Encounter Check